 One of our future goals will be to develop Private Flight Tracker which will allow our clients to locate charter planes as they fly.
-In the meantime, if you are interested in locating a private jet, visit FlightAware and enter the aircraft tail number.
+In the meantime, if you are interested in locating a private jet, visit FlightAware and follow the instructions below with the aircraft tail number.

 Tracking a Private Plane